 In this presentation, we will explore the mathematical conceptualization of covariation that can emerge in students while using a duo of artifacts consisting of a physical and a digital Tracer.
 Such artifacts enable the design of tasks that emphasize bodily engagement and multimodal experiences.
 After introducing some design principles for an embodied learning environment, we will interpret the task design with the duo of artifacts according to those principles.
-Adopting the framework of embodied instrumentation, we will examine the intentionality, bodily experience, stabilized behaviors, and conceptualization of peers working together in order to follow some given traces using the duo of Tracers.
-Such analysis will bring to the fore the emergence of action-perception loops while peers work together so forming an intercorporeal functional dynamic system.
+Adopting the framework of embodied instrumentation, we will examine the intentionality, bodily experience, stabilized behaviors, and conceptualization of peers working to the fore the emergence of action-perception loops while peers work together so forming an intercorporeal functional dynamic system.